-Iran, Israel, Egypt, Syria, drones, US global hegemony as foreign policy… on down the list of foreign policy issues and zooming out for a broader look at US foreign policy in general, throughout this “debate,” the candidates were eagerly competing, not for voters’ support of differing foreign policies, but for voters’ belief in each candidate’s unwavering fealty to the exact same foreign policy consensus.
+Iran, Israel, Egypt, Syria, drones, DOD spending, US global hegemony as foreign policy… on down the list of foreign policy issues and zooming out for a broader look at US foreign policy in general, throughout this “debate,” the candidates were eagerly competing, not for voters’ support of differing foreign policies, but for voters’ belief in each candidate’s unwavering fealty to the exact same foreign policy consensus.

 The debate wasn’t about whose ideas are better, it was about who is better committed to the same idea, an idea that politicians and journalists treat as unquestionable, not up for serious debate.
 That’s one reason why candidates like Jill Stein and Gary Johnson, who do have substantively differing foreign policy ideas, are not allowed into the televised presidential debates of the CPD despite appearing on enough states’ ballots that they could actually win in November if enough voters heard and liked their message.

-The purpose of this editorial isn’t to take sides in the clash over foreign policy, but simply to point out that there should be a debate, that more than one side should be heard, and that the more ideas that are welcome to the table, the more dynamic our political process will be and the better policy results Americans will get.
+The purpose of this editorial isn’t to take sides in the debate over foreign policy, but simply to point out that there should be a debate, that more than one side should be heard, and that the more ideas that are welcome to the table, the more dynamic our political process will be and the better policy results Americans will get.

 Obama and Romney may be right about Iran, Israel, Egypt, and Syria.
 Their consensus on US foreign policy may be correct.
 But pretending that there isn’t an actually rather tight foreign policy consensus between the two is pointless and unhelpful, except for media advertising dollars.
 And how will voters know for sure that the Obama / Romney consensus is correct unless the media allots competing ideas more than a token amount of usually derisive attention?